x81705/IDS6938-SimulationTechniques/Homework1/Readme.md

-The assignment is due: Wednesday, February 27 at 11:59PM (EST); with alibi, and extension, March 2 at 11:59PM (EST)
+The assignment is due: Wednesday, February 27 at 11:59PM (EST); with alibi and extension, March 2 at 11:59PM (EST)

 ## Part 1.
 Numerical Analysis of Integration Functions